 In order to visit Ivan the Great’s Bell Tower and its museum you must buy a ticket which costs 250 rubles (they cannot be purchased online, only at the ticket booths).
 There are sessions at 10:15AM, 11:15AM, 1:00PM, 2:00PM, 3:00PM, and 4:00PM with one additional session at 5:00PM from May 15th until September 30th of 2015.
 If you do not have a lot of time, it is better to leave this for another visit.

 VERY IMPORTANT.
 The Kremlin is closed on Thursdays.

 There are two types of tickets the General Entry for adults and the Free Entry for those under the age of 16.

-You can buy your tickets in two ways:
+You can buy your tickets in three ways:

 - On the official website for the Kremlin (only for General Entry tickets, not for Free Entry tickets).
 You can get tickets online both for the Armory as well as for the Cathedral Square.